Charannidi/javascript-projects/README.md

 # javascript-projects
-All these are my javascript-basic-projects
+All these are my javascript-basic-projects(Practice)